There is more to a relational database than simply a set of related tables. You can also find the following objects in a relational database:

 Indexes are an important design element for high performance.
 You usually must create indexes explicitly, but indexes for primary, foreign keys, and for unique columns are created automatically.
 Once created, the use of indexes is transparent to the user.
 See Indexes.

 Text indexes Text indexes store complete positional information for every instance of every term in every indexed column.
 When you perform a full text search, a text index is used to find matching rows.
 For this reason, queries that use text indexes can be faster than those that must scan all the values in the table.
-See Text indexes, and Full text search.
+See How to manage text indexes, and Full text search.

 Login policies Login policies consist of a set of rules that are applied when you create a database connection for a user.
-See Managing login policies overview.
+See Managing login policies.

 Views Views are temporary tables.
 They look like tables to client applications, but they do not hold data.
 Instead, whenever they are accessed, the information in them is computed from the underlying tables.